snowplow-archive/snowplow.github.com/about/jobs/senior-data-analyst.md

 We're looking for a candidate who:

 * Has plenty of experience both in digital analytics and analytics in general
-* Is familiar with both traditional digital analytics tooling (Adobe and GA) but also worked with other tools
+* Is familiar with both traditional digital analytics tooling (Adobe and GA) and other tools
 * Is an expert at identifying business questions and choosing and executing analytical processes to answer those questions
 * Understands the limitations inherent in packaged analytics products like GA and Adobe
 * Enjoys challenging the status quo